Lloyd and Henry Warehouse

-The Lloyd and Henry Warehouse, also known as Laney's Feed Mill, is an historic, American warehouse that is located in Huntingdon in Huntingdon County, Pennsylvania.
+The Lloyd and Henry Warehouse, also known as Laney's Feed Mill, is an historic warehouse in Huntingdon in Huntingdon County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1990.

 History and architectural features

 This historic structure is two-and-one-half stories tall with a low-pitched, gable roof and full basement.
 It measures 97 by 35 ft.
 Built by the Pennsylvania Railroad and originally located along the Pennsylvania Canal and railroad line, it was moved to its present location in 1889, after the Johnstown Flood.

-It was listed on the National Register of Historic Places in 1990.